All Episodes

 But we're very willing to listen to the people of Florida.

-A little gasoline on the fire, opening up the possibility that if Florida pays for it, that they'll have another Democrat primary here.
+Howard Dean here, a little gasoline on the fire, opening up the possibility that Florida pays for it, that they'll have another Democrat primary here.

-Now, you might be, but rest the rules, the rules, the rules.
+Now, you might be, but rest the rules, the rules, the rule.

 Folks, let me tell you something I learned over the weekend.